160 Victoria Street,

 The Metropole Kinema was the first large cinema in the Victoria district of central London and opened on 27th December 1929 with Stanley Holloway in “The Co-Optimists” and Jameson Thomas in “Hate Ship”, plus Jack Hylton’s band on stage.

 Eventually ‘Roadshow’ product dried up and the Metrople Cinema began playing 1st run, but inferior films from independent distributers, often concurrent with the Astoria Charing Cross Road.
 The Metropole Cinema was closed by the Rank Organisation on 11 June 1977 with Bette Davis in “Burnt Offerings”, and was converted into the Metropole Laser Theatre hosting a show named “Lovelight” which operated from 21st June 1977 until 26th September 1977.
 It then stood unused for over a year before it was leased by Virgin Records and re-opened as a concert hall called ‘The Venue’ which was operated by Virgin Records from December 1978 to August 1984.

 After this the auditorium was demolished (along with the auditorium of the (nearby/almost adjacent former Cameo/Classic Victoria).
-The elaborate foyer of the Metropole Cinema was restored and opened as a restaurant which after several operators continues today as a pizzaria named ASK.
-It was announced in September 2010, that the block which includes the remaining sections of the Metropole Cinema, and its neighbour the Cameo Victoria Cinema will be demolished to allow an extension to the Victoria Underground Station, providing a new entance/exit on the north side of Victoria Street.
+The elaborate foyer of the Metropole Cinema was restored and opened as a restaurant which after several operators it was last operated as a pizzaria named ASK.
+It was announced in September 2010, that the block which included the remaining sections of the Metropole Cinema, and its neighbour the Cameo Victoria Cinema would be demolished to allow an extension to the Victoria Underground Station, providing a new entance/exit on the north side of Victoria Street.

 The entire block was demolished in March 2013.